dbsimmons64/fibril/guides/Introduction.md

-Fibril is a library that was heavily inspired by its namesake in the PHP world.
+Fibril is a library that was heavily inspired by Filament in the PHP world.

 This section is basicallly to note down all my ideas so I don't forget them.